PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 * running JAX / Equinox training or inference in external Python producer/consumer processes;
 * using SmartRedis as the communication layer between OpenFOAM, Python workers, and monitoring tools;
 * exchanging distributed CFD fields through the Redis database;
-* linking external C++ or Fortran solvers against the native SmartRedis client.
+* linking external C++ or Fortran solvers against the native SmartRedis client;
+* validating producer/consumer configuration with `pydantic` models before a run starts, logging the coupled pipeline with `loguru`, and profiling slow exchange loops with `pyinstrument`.

 RedisAI model execution (`set_model`, `set_model_from_file`, `run_model`) is **not** part of the default workflow — that requires separately building RedisAI and ONNXRuntime backends on a supported platform.
 The full production architecture, Slurm templates, database placement strategies, and model-injection examples are maintained in [SmartSim4CSC](https://github.com/boss507104/SmartSim4CSC).